 - Place about 2 tablespoons of beans into the middle area.
 Using moist fingers, carefully bring edges of dough together, enclose filling, and press to seal.
 Roll the ball in your hands until smooth.

-- Carefully and very lightly press the Tlacoyo with your hands flipping it side to side, until they form into a football shape.
+- Carefully and very lightly press the Tlacoyo with the palms of your hands flipping it side to side, until they form into a rhomboid shape.
 About ¼ inch-thick.
 If the edges crack, smooth them with a wet finger tip.
 Place Tlacoyo on a plate and set aside to make the rest.

 Cooking The Tlacoyo